joelparkerhenderson/wordbooks/pages/project-manager/index.md

 # Project Manager (PM)

-A Project Manager (PM) is a professional responsible for planning, executing, and overseeing the successful completion of a project within defined constraints of scope, time, cost, and quality.
-PMs are responsible for leading teams, managing resources, and ensuring project objectives are met.
+A Project Manager (PM) is company role responsible for overseeing a project within defined constraints of scope, time, cost, and quality.

 Key responsbilities can include:

-* Project Planning: Initiate projects by defining project objectives, scope, and deliverables.
-Work with stakeholders to identify project requirements and create a detailed project plan that outlines tasks, risks, timelines, and dependencies.
+* Project Planning: Initiate projects by defining objectives, scope, schedule, budget, outputs, and outcomes.
+Work with stakeholders to create a project plan with tasks, risks, timelines, and dependencies.

-* Team Leadership: Facilitate collaboration, assign responsibilities, set expectations, and provide guidance to ensure everyone understands their roles and project goals.
-Promote team culture, motivate team members, and manage conflicts.
+* Team Leadership: Facilitate teamwork, assign roles and goals, promote team culture, motivate members, and manage conflicts.

-* Scope Management: Ensure project scope stays aligned with objectives.
-Manage change management processes and impacts of changes on resources, timelines, and deliverables.
+* Scope/Schedule/Budget Management: Ensure these stay aligned with objectives and resource utilization.
+Manage any changes.
+Take corrective actions as needed.
 Negotiate trade-offs with stakeholders.

-* Schedule Management: Develop project schedules, create timelines, and set milestones to track progress.
-Monitor project activities, identify potential delays, and take corrective actions to keep the project on track.

-* Budget Management: Develop project budgets, estimate costs, and track project expenditures.
-Manage project finances, optimize project budget utilization, and allocate resources efficiently.

-* Risk Management: Identify potential risks and develop risk management strategies to mitigate their impact on the project and stakeholders.
-Conduct risk assessments, update RAID log, create contingencies, and establish mitigations.
+* Risk Management: Identify potential risks that could affect the project and stakeholders.
+Conduct risk assessments, create contingencies, and establish mitigations.

-* Quality Management: Define quality standards, ensure that project deliverables meet these standards, and address any quality issues.
+* Quality Management: Define quality standards, ensure deliverables are acceptable, and address any gaps.

-* Stakeholder Management: Serve as the primary point of contact for project communication and reporting.
-Engage stakeholders throughout the project, and address any concerns or issues promptly.
+* Stakeholder Management: Serve as the point of contact for project communication.
+Engage stakeholders throughout the project.
+Address any issues promptly.

-* Project Completion: Ensure that all project deliverables are completed, accepted, and documented.
-Conduct project evaluations, gather feedback from team members and stakeholders, and identify lessons learned for future projects.
+* Project Completion: Ensure deliverables are completed and accepted.
+Conduct project evaluations and retrospectives, then document lessons learned.